VeeamHub/veeam-ansible/roles/veeam_vas/README.md

 - Install/Patch/Upgrade only supports SQL authentication (no Windows auth)
   - _This is a limitation of the Ansible Role and not the Veeam Product._
 - Starting with v12, PostgreSQL is installed instead of SQL Express.
+- If a remote PostgreSQL database is chosen, performance tuning needs to be applied.
+The new `veeam_vbr_set_postgres_database_server_limits` module hosted in this collection can assist in this regard.

 ### Veeam ONE